Table of Contents

 2. Spine Injuries

-Spine injuries stemming from a rollover accident is often catastrophic as there would be a heavy impact on the spinal area during the mishap.
-Spinal compression and disc damages are the two common spine injuries reported in rollover vehicle crashes.
+Spine injuries stemming from rollover accidents are often catastrophic, as there would be a heavy impact on the spinal area during the mishap.
+Spinal compression and disc damage are the two most common spine injuries reported in rollover vehicle crashes.

 Knowing the extent of the impact a rollover accident could impose on the human body, fractures would be a very common injury.
 Fractures of the arm, limb and ribs often occur which may be minor or serious.

 4. Internal Bleeding

 The sheer impact of a rollover accident could cause damage to the internal organs, leading to heavy internal bleeding.
 If internal bleeding is unidentified in the emergency room, it could turn out fatal.

 During a rollover crash, the head comes into contact with different objects inside the vehicle like the roof, steering wheel, dashboard, window and also with the objects on the road.
 Leaning forward during the rollover often results in serious head injuries like Traumatic Brain Injury (TBI), concussion, etc.